What is the digital footprint you leave online?

 Delete old accounts

-Deleting old accounts that you no longer use is a great way to minimize your digital footprint and gives you more control of the information you share.
-If you prefer hiding your photo albums from school, you might also want to hide the accounts you posted the same pictures on.
+Deleting old accounts you no longer use is a great way to minimize your digital footprint while giving you more control over the information you share.
+If you prefer hiding your photo albums from school, you might also want to hide the accounts where you posted the same pictures.

-Be mindful.
-Avoid public Wi-fi as you never know how secure it is and who might have access to the data you send over it.
-If you need to send personal information, switch to mobile data to do it.
+Be mindful and avoid public Wi-Fi as you never know how secure it is and who might have access to the data you send over it.
+If you need to send personal information, switch to mobile data.

 Keep software updated